Yoonho-Na/DLDM/README.md

 4. run `python main.py --base configs/custom_DAE.yaml -t True --gpus 0,1` to
    train on two GPUs.
 Use `--gpus 0,` (with a trailing comma) to train on a single GPU.

+   `ImportError: libcudnn.so.8: cannot open shared object file: No such fileor directory'

 ## Summary

 ### DLDM component